Eppo-exp/eppo-docs/docs/experiments/index.md

 Note that when you first add a segment to an experiment, you have to manually refresh the results to compute the results for the segment.

-### Single dimension filter
+### Single property filter

-For quick investigations, we also provide the single dimension filter: here you can select a single dimension (e.g. Country) and single value (e.g. 'USA').
+For quick investigations, we also provide the single property filter: here you can select a single property (e.g. Country) and single value (e.g. 'USA').
 These results are available immediately -- no need to manually refresh the results.